At this time, our office if not equipped to accept walk-in inquiries.

 Employers and housing and service providers should ensure any actions they are taking or any restrictions made concerning COVID-19 are consistent with recent advice from medical and public health officials and are justified for health and safety reasons.

-In the difficult decisions that we face in the coming days, we encourage everyone to remember our human rights obligations while ensuring public health and safety.
+We encourage everyone to remember our human rights obligations while ensuring public health and safety.

 We are here for you.